Email Deliverability & Domain Warmup: The Complete Guide

 Value: v=DMARC1; p=none; rua=mailto:dmarc@yourdomain.com

-New domain or significantly increased volume?
+New domain, or a big jump in volume?
 You must warm up gradually.
-Skipping warmup lands you in spam.

 Do not skip warmup.
-High volume from a new domain immediately will land you in spam, and recovery takes 4-8 weeks.
+Blast high volume from a new domain and you land in spam.
+Recovery then takes 4 to 8 weeks.

 | Metric | Target | Red Flag |